scikit-fmm/scikit-fmm/README.md

    * Update build system to use meson
    * Python 3.12 support
    * No solver changes
+* 2024.09.16 September 16th 2024
+   * Update build to use NumPy 2.0
+   * Known issue: Windows tests failing with NumPy 2.0
+   * No solver changes

-Copyright 2023 The scikit-fmm team.
+Copyright 2024 The scikit-fmm team.

 BSD-style license.
 See LICENSE.txt in the source directory.